23W-GBAC/Enechukwu_Blogs/Automation_0.1.md

 My blog will be divided into 4 parts and I will be adding a link to the next automation blog at the end of each blog.
 Please, feel free to contribute to my blog, by doing so, we can improve the script and share ideas on how to make it better.
 Also let me know if you encounter any problems while running the script.

 My first blog provides a proper explanation of the script and how to run it properly.
+Its important to note that the language used to run the script is python.

 # INTRODUCTION:
 Have you ever wondered how much of your computer's processing power is being used or how quickly it's communicating with the internet while gaming?
 These are crucial questions a gamer should always ask, especially gamers that play games like Call of duty and other games that require stable internet connection to peek perfomance.